William Petty, 2nd Earl of Shelburne: Opposition

 Shelburne went into Opposition where he continued to associate with William Pitt, 1st Earl of Chatham.
 They were both critical of the policies of the North government in the years leading up to the outbreak of the American War of Independence in 1775.
-As the war progressed Shelburne cooperated with the Rockingham Whigs to attack the government of Lord North.
+As the war progressed, Shelburne cooperated with the Rockingham Whigs to attack the government of Lord North.
 After a British army was compelled to surrender at the Battle of Saratoga in 1777, Shelburne joined other leaders of the Opposition to call for a total withdrawal of British troops.

-Prime Minister
+Prime minister

 In March 1782, following the downfall of the North ministry, Shelburne agreed to take office under Lord Rockingham on condition that the King would recognise the United States.
-Following the sudden and unexpected death of Lord Rockingham on 1 July 1782 Shelburne succeeded him as Prime Minister.
+Following the sudden and unexpected death of Lord Rockingham on 1 July 1782, Shelburne succeeded him as prime minister.
 Shelburne's appointment by the King provoked Charles James Fox and his supporters, including Edmund Burke, to resign their posts on 4 July 1782.
 Burke scathingly compared Shelburne to his predecessor Rockingham.
 One of the figures brought in as a replacement was the 23-year-old William Pitt, son of Shelburne's former political ally, who became Chancellor of the Exchequer.
 That year, Shelburne was appointed to the Order of the Garter as its 599th Knight.

 Peace negotiations

-Shelburne's government continued to negotiate for peace in Paris using Richard Oswald as the chief negotiator.
+Shelburne's government continued negotiations begun in early 1782 under Rockingham for peace in Paris, using Richard Oswald as the chief negotiator.
 Shelburne entertained a French peace envoy Joseph Matthias Gérard de Rayneval at his country estate in Wiltshire, and they discreetly agreed on a number of points which formed a basis for peace.
 Shelburne's own envoys negotiated a separate peace with American commissioners which eventually led to an agreement on American independence and the borders of the newly created United States.
 Shelburne agreed to generous borders in the Illinois Country, but rejected demands by Benjamin Franklin for the cession of Canada and other territories.
 Historians have often commented that the treaty was very generous to the United States in terms of greatly enlarged boundaries.
 Historians such as Alvord, Harlow and Ritcheson have emphasized that British generosity was based on Shelburne's statesmanlike vision of close economic ties between Britain and the United States.
 The concession of the vast trans-Appalachian areas was designed to facilitate the growth of the American population and create lucrative markets for British merchants, without any military or administrative costs to Britain.
 The point was the United States would become a major trading partner.
 As the French foreign minister Vergennes later put it, "The English buy peace rather than make it".